JourneyDocker/TwitchDropsMiner/README.md

        - **Usage Consideration**: This tag is not recommended for production use, as it changes frequently and may include untested or unstable updates.
 Use `main` only if you're contributing to development or need access to the latest features and fixes.
        - **Frequency**: Updated with each new commit to the main branch, making this a rapidly evolving image.

-        > [!WARNING]
-        > Pulling the `main` tag may introduce breaking changes or instability, as it represents ongoing development work.
+        > **WARNING**: Pulling the `main` tag may introduce breaking changes or instability, as it represents ongoing development work.

      - **`latest` (Latest Stable Release)**
        - **Description**: This tag points to the most recent stable release of `TwitchDropsMiner`.
 Unlike `main`, the `latest` tag is only updated with stable, fully-tested versions.
        - **Usage Recommendation**: Use the `latest` tag if you want the most current stable build without specifying a particular version.
 Ideal for production environments where stability is critical.

-        > [!IMPORTANT]
-        > Currently, there is no `latest` tag available.
+        > **IMPORTANT**: Currently, there is no `latest` tag available.
 Please check back for updates on the availability of this tag.

      - **`A.B.C.D` (Versioned Release)**
        - **Description**: Versioned tags, such as `A.B.C.D`, are frozen at a specific release version and will not receive updates after publication.
 Each versioned tag corresponds directly to a released version of `TwitchDropsMiner` on GitHub.
        - **Usage Recommendation**: Use versioned tags when you need consistency and want to avoid updates that might alter functionality.
 These tags are ideal for production environments requiring fixed versions.

-        > [!IMPORTANT]
-        > Currently, there are no versioned tags (e.g., `A.B.C.D`) available.
+        > **IMPORTANT**: Currently, there are no versioned tags (e.g., `A.B.C.D`) available.
 When they are published, each will remain fixed, ensuring a stable and unchanging image for users needing version control.

   2. **Run the Docker Container:**